dcmul/commerce_jpesa/README.md

 Module will handle only 3 currencies, UGX Uganda Shillings, KES Kenya Shillings, USD US Dollars.
-So the products have to be in one of the currencoes above.
+So the products have to be in one of the currencies above.